 A few days ago, a friend messaged me to ask whether I should come back to Sydney before the state borders close, so as not to be on the opposite side from my family for an indefinite period of time.
 The thought of this twists my stomach into knots, as I ask myself when I will see loved ones who are overseas and interstate again.
 I have a sister who lives in Prague and another in China (and currently in government quarantine following exposure to COVID-19).

-With all international flights soon to be grounded, they suddenly seem the half-world away that they actually are.
+With all international flights grounded, they suddenly seem the half-world away that they actually are.
 We used to be able to count on the fact that we could always get on a plane to visit each other — the only obstacle, of course, being money.